 Bulletproof Handyman

-What Can a Handyman Do in Oak Lawn, Illinois?
+What Can a Handyman Do Without a License in Oak Lawn, Illinois?

 In Illinois there is no single statewide “general contractor/handyman license” for most repair/remodel work; instead, licensing is trade-specific (plumbing is statewide; electrical/HVAC are typically local) and many contractor rules are enforced at the city level through permits, contractor registrations, and inspections.
 Oak Lawn is in Cook County, and you should expect Oak Lawn building permits and (often) a local contractor registration/business licensing step even when Illinois doesn’t require a state contractor license.
 There is not a clear statewide “handyman exemption” dollar threshold in Illinois law the way some states have; limits mostly come from (1) trade licensing boundaries and (2) whether a permit is required for the scope of work.